VCWVL/wede5020-part-2-micro-chromosone/README.md

 Key Features and Functionality:
 Donate Page: the donate page offers multiple ways of payment which is to cater to visitors often times one form of payment is limiting.
 Green Aid: This will be the gallery page showing our adventures in other communities.
-This page is made to show our visitors our work and ethics. it will be made using a grid layout
+This page is made to show our visitors our work and ethics. it will be made using a grid layout with css.
+Naviagtion: